people-lover/Decentralized-Application/README.md

-# Your_First_Decentralized_Application
+# Decentralized_Application
-This is the code for "A Guide to Building Your First Decentralized Application" by Siraj Raval on Youtube
+This is the code for to Building a Decentralized Application

 ## Overview
-It's a guide on how to build your first decentralized application.

 ## Dependencies